 - Shin splint like pains on the inside of the shin bone

 Foot injuries can be complicated.
 The foot takes a lot of physical stress with both static standing postures and with physical activity.
-Running alone can translate up to 10x’s the body’s weight through our feet.
-Injury, overuse, or conditions causing inflammation involving any of the muscles, ligaments or tendons in the foot can cause foot tendonitis.
+Running alone can translate up to 10 times the body’s weight through our feet.
+Injury, overuse, or conditions causing inflammation involving any of the muscles, ligaments, or tendons in the foot can cause foot tendonitis.
 Over time, chronic tendonitis can lead to arthritic changes in the joints as cartilage damage increases joint erosion.
 Resolution typically will include accurate diagnosis, limiting long term inflammation, and retraining poor biomechanics.
-Symptoms Commonly Reported:

 - Pain in the big toe with motion